mrhteriyaki/magiqtouch-modbus-esp32/README.md

 Preparation Steps:
-- Download and Install Arduino IDE (Free).
+- Download and Install Arduino IDE.
-- Download the folder from this repository ArduinoControlLAN-AirconControl
+- Download the folder from this repository ArduinoControlLAN-AirconControl (For wired ethernet use ArduinoControlLAN-AirconControlEthernet)
 - Under Tools, Board manager install the package "esp32 by Espressif Systems"
 **Use version 2.0.17 (v3 does not work correctly in testing).**

 ## Basic Setup Steps:
-- Set your WiFi Network name and password in the WiFiSettings.h file.
+- Set your WiFi Network name and password in the NetworkSettings.h file.
+(Skip for Wired Ethernet)
 - Flash the ArduinoControlLAN-AirconControl.INO code to the ESP32 with the Arduino IDE.
 - Check serial output for the IP address (Optional).
 - Connect Modules as per diagram below.

 ![diagram](Images/diagram.png)

+For ethernet module, the pinouts are different.
+IO5  / RX2 -> RS485 Module 1 TX
+IO17 / TX2 -> RS485 Module 1 RX
+IO14 -> RS485 Module 2 TX
+IO15 -> RS485 Module 2 RX

 ## RS485 to RJ45 Wiring
 | RS485 Module | RJ45 Wire (A Wiring) |